konijntjesbroek/coding_dojo/belts.md

 ### Requirements for elevation:
 - Understand and know how to use:
     - Variables
     - Conditional statements
     - Loops
     - Functions
     - (Extra) pointers
 - Work on programming challenges in#🧠-challenge-proposals  and submit your solutions in the #📥-challenge-submissions channel.
 - Submit a project (in the #📥-project-submission  channel) that showcases the required skills.
 - Submit at least three(3) new challenges for future Yellow Belt *Note: Remember to use the “HELP” space in case you need help with one of the requirements.
 Do not hesitate.*

-[
-2:28 AM
-]
-Billy-Bertrand
-:
+## Orange Belt
-@Orange Belt : The light of the sun expands, and so is your grasp on programming.
+The light of the sun expands, and so is your grasp on programming.
 This belt is an introduction to key Object Oriented Programming (OOP) concepts.

-Requirements for elevation: Understand and know how to use ->
+### Requirements for elevation:

+- Understand and know how to use
-1 - Classes
+    - Classes
-2 - Methods
+    - Methods
-3 - Attributes (AKA Fields)
+    - Attributes (AKA Fields)
-4 - Constructors.
+    - Constructors.
 Its job?
 How do they differ from "Methods"?
-5 - Class instantiation.
+    - Class instantiation.
-6 - Work on programming challenges in#🧠-challenge-proposals  and submit your solutions in the #📥-challenge-submissions channel.
+- Work on programming challenges in#🧠-challenge-proposals  and submit your solutions in the #📥-challenge-submissions channel.
-7 - Submit a project (in the #📥-project-submission  channel) that showcases the required skills.
+- Submit a project (in the #📥-project-submission  channel) that showcases the required skills.
-8 - Submit at least seven(7) new challenges for future Orange Belt

-Note: Remember to use the “HELP” space in case you need help with one of the requirements.
-Do not hesitate.
+- Submit at least seven(7) new challenges for future Orange Belt *Note: Remember to use the “HELP” space in case you need help with one of the requirements.
+Do not hesitate.*

-[
-2:38 AM
-]
-Billy-Bertrand
-:
+## Green Belt
-@Green Belt : Your roots are slowly penetrating the ground to get even more sunlight.
-This color is an introduction to a) Algorithms & Data Structures and b) advanced OOP concepts.
+Your roots are slowly penetrating the ground to get even more sunlight.
+This color is an introduction to:
+- Algorithms
+- Data Structures
+- Advanced OOP concepts.

-Requirements for elevation: Understand and know how to use ->
+### Requirements for elevation:

+- Understand and know how to use
-a) Algorithms & Data Structures
+  - Data Structures
     - Arrays
     - Linked Lists
     - Queues
     - Stacks
     - Graphs
+  - Algorithms
- - Sort Algorithms
+    - Sort
+      - Bubble
+      - Merge
+      - Selection
- - Search Algorithms
+    - Search
+      - Breadth First
+      - Depth First

-b) Advanced OOP concepts
+  - Advanced OOP concepts
     - Abstraction.
 Be able to explain it
     - Inheritance
     - Encapsulation.
 Be able to explain it
     - Polymorphism
     - Method Overloading/Overriding.
 - Work on programming challenges in#🧠-challenge-proposals  and submit your solutions in the #📥-challenge-submissions channel.
 - Submit a project (in the #📥-project-submission  channel) that showcases the required skills.
- - Submit at least ten (10) new challenges for future Green Belt

-Note: Remember to use the “HELP” space in case you need help with one of the requirements.
-Do not hesitate [
+- Submit at least ten (10) new challenges for future Green Belt *Note: Remember to use the “HELP” space in case you need help with one of the requirements.
+Do not hesitate*

-2:45 AM
-]
-Billy-Bertrand
-:
+## Blue Belt
-@Blue Belt : ( Still In development). if you have ideas, post your suggestion in the #📝server-suggestions channel.
+( Still In development).
+if you have ideas, post your suggestion in the #📝server-suggestions channel.

-[
-2:54 AM
-]
-Billy-Bertrand
-:
+## Purple Belt
-@Purple Belt  : ( Still In development). if you have ideas, post your suggestion in the #📝server-suggestions channel.
+( Still In development).
+if you have ideas, post your suggestion in the #📝server-suggestions channel.

-[
-3:04 AM
-]
-Billy-Bertrand
-:
+## Red Belt
-@Red Belt   : ( Still In development). if you have ideas, post your suggestion in the #📝server-suggestions channel.
+( Still In development).
+if you have ideas, post your suggestion in the #📝server-suggestions channel.

-[
-3:13 AM
-]
-Billy-Bertrand
-:
+## @Brown Belt
-@Brown Belt : ( Still In development). if you have ideas, post your suggestion in the #📝server-suggestions channel.
+( Still In development).
+if you have ideas, post your suggestion in the #📝server-suggestions channel.

-[
-3:22 AM
-]
-Billy-Bertrand
-:
+## @Black Belt
-@Black Belt : The highest level of recognition.
+The highest level of recognition.
 You must be invited into this belt.
 Bearers of the black belt become mentors for lower ranks and must participate in their “growth” as programmers.